 Why Apple was fined.

-It turns out Apple security monthly updates pushed to their devices, limit the performance of the phone.
+It turns out monthly security updates pushed to their devices, limit the performance of the phone.
 This happens in the third year of the device.
-Users don’t usually demand updates after 3 years, but Apple can’t as well force new products on us.
+Users don’t usually demand updates after 3 years, but the company can’t as well force new products on us.

-As a result, Apple was fined by the Italian Competition Authority (AGCM) for 5.7 million euros.
+As a result, the company was fined by the Italian Competition Authority (AGCM) for 5.7 million euros.
 The fine served as a compensation for intentionally pushing updates to slow down their phone’s performance.

 The irony of these updates is it changes the resolution, sharpness and general performance of the phone, thereby making the new phone look fast and sharp to attract consumers.